All Episodes

 Paid for a third of.

-That was the Reed Bill on the jobs bill that he presented to us.
+That was the Reed bill on the jobs bill that he presented to us.

-Harry Reid calls Bunning a hypocrite.
+Harry Reed calls Bunning a hypocrite.

 People can make their own decision as to who is a hypocrite.